cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/modules/common.rst

   WAITING = STATUSES.get_value("waiting")

-``WAITING`` in this example is the numerical representation of ``waiting`` status in the :ref:`The Unified Internal Database`
+``WAITING`` in this example is the numerical representation of ``waiting`` status in the :ref:`The Unified Internal Database`.
+Other values stored in this modules are the *API endpoints* used for BioSamples submission, the different annotation confidences used in the ontology tables or the fields that are listed within the batch update views used for fix data in a submission.

 Common statuses
 ^^^^^^^^^^^^^^^